Descent into madness entwines Van Gogh, Artaud at Paris exhibition

-Artaud - one of the great theorisers about the stage, renowned for his short but seminal 1938 tract “The Theatre of Cruelty” - was, like Van Gogh, tormented throughout his life by hallucinations and hospitalised in psychiatric asylums.
+Artaud - one of the great theorizers about the stage, renowned for his short but seminal 1938 tract “The Theatre of Cruelty” - was, like Van Gogh, tormented throughout his life by hallucinations and hospitalized in psychiatric asylums.

 In the exhibition space, a kaleidoscope of violent phrases culled from Artaud’s 1947 analysis of Van Gogh is projected on the floor - “anguish”, “delirium”, “bad blood”.